truecharts/website/docs/manual/FAQ.md

 :::

-## system
+## Operators

-TrueCharts has always required system for many charts to work.
-Prior to 01 July 2023 these system prerequisites were installed automatically and were not visible to the end user.
-TrueCharts now requires that these system to be installed by the end user and the previous automatically installed system to be removed.
-These system are located on the [system TrueCharts train](https://truecharts.org/manual/SCALE/guides/getting-started#adding-truecharts).
-Any users who just started the use of TrueCharts after 01 July 2023 will not have the old system prerequisites and can proceed with the installation from the operator train.
+TrueCharts has always required operators for many charts to work.
+Prior to 01 July 2023, these prerequisites were installed automatically and were not visible to the end user.
+TrueCharts now requires that these system be installed by the end user and the previous automatically installed operators to be removed.
+These operators are located on the [system TrueCharts train](https://truecharts.org/manual/SCALE/guides/getting-started#adding-truecharts).
+Any users who just started the use of TrueCharts after 01 July 2023 will not have the old operator prerequisites installed and can proceed with the installation of the new ones from the operator train per our [Getting Started guide](https://truecharts.org/manual/SCALE/guides/getting-started#cnpgprometheus-system-installation).

 ### Prometheus-Operator